jonathanejaffee/elevator/README.md

 ----------- How to Run ----------------------------------------

+**** Requires ./data and ./input folders, or your equivalent **Update pathing in input files, or run python3 generateInputData.py (use -h for info on args, all args optional)

 ./elevator ./path/to/input/file elevatorSpeed timeToStopAtTargetFloor capacityOfLobby startingFloor

 *Note - only the path to the input file is required, there are defaults for the other arguments.